-Like many heavy breeds, the Percheron was originally a war horse used by knights in shining (and extremely bulky) armor.
+Like many heavy breeds, the Percheron was originally a war horse bred to carry knights in shining (and extremely bulky) armor.
 After the Crusades ended and battles with firearms and cannons became the norm, it was adopted as a powerful draft animal.
-The Percheron could pull a plow, a coach, or a cannon with ease, and a little selective breeding increased its strength still further.
 By the 1600s, the horses of La Perche had earned a good reputation and a steady demand.

 Breeding fine horses was not a high priority during the French Revolution, however, and the Percheron did not resume its importance until the reign of Napoleon Bonaparte.
-A royal stud had been established in France at La Pin earlier in the 1700s, but had been shut down in 1793.
-By imperial decree in 1806, the stud reopened.
-Thoroughbreds, Normans, Arabians, and local horses occupied the stables, and some excellent military animals were produced.
+By imperial decree, the French royal stud reopened in 1806.
+Thoroughbreds, Normans, Arabians, and local horses occupied the stables.
+Some excellent military animals were produced.
 One of these horses was Jean Le Blanc, a stallion born in 1823 that went on to become the foundation of the modern Percheron breed.

-Thanks to the foresight of this handful of breeders, the Percheron was still available when working with draft horses became popular in the late 1960s.
+But thanks to the foresight of a handful of preservation-minded breeders, particularly Amish farmers, a few Percherons were still available when working with draft horses became popular in the late 1960s.
 Percherons and other heavy breeds found new homes on small farms and in sustainable logging operations.
-A small but steady demand for the Percheron has persisted ever since.

 Today, the Percheron ranks among America’s favorite draft breeds.
-In fact, more Percherons can be found in the United States than in any other country.
-The breed is represented in every state, but is most popular in the Corn Belt.
+It is represented in every state, but is most popular in the Corn Belt.